-May your troubles be less & your blessings be more
+May your troubles be less and your blessings be more

 And nothing but happiness come through your door.